 OpManager's Windows service monitoring software allows you to monitor windows services either locally or across multiple servers on the network.
-OpManager supports monitoring Windows services via WMI, and does not require an agent to be installed on each remote machine.
+OpManager supports monitoring Windows services via WMI monitor, and does not require an agent to be installed on each remote machine.

 Windows service monitoring capabilities of OpManager helps remove the burden off an IT admin's shoulders by putting monitoring and troubleshooting tasks on auto-pilot.
 OpManager's windows service monitoring tool can seamlessly perform: